Happiness science is the scientific study of happiness with the goal of finding strategies to increase our happiness levels.

 4. What is Eudaimonia?

 Eudemonia or eudaimonia is “The Good Life.”
 It’s the more sustainable form of happiness.
 This is the deeper, enduring happiness that comes from living a meaningful life while realizing one’s potential.
 These are ways to sustain our inner happiness.
 Eudaimonism focuses on ‘we’.
-Read more here.
+Find out if you are happy enough here.

 How can we define happiness?